BBO-repo/ros-exercise/README.md

 cd /workspace/gem_ws
 catkin_make
 ```
 Make sure your map is available in the folder `/workspace/map` then run the run_localize launch file and your recorded rosbag.
 To reproduce the results I've stored a one minute record rosbag [one-minute-record.bag](https://drive.google.com/drive/folders/1EkXp5G8VEJRu8eVFWPyHbI31-YVU9Hka).
-Then in two different terminal in the container just run:
+Then in two different terminals in the container just run:
 ```
 roslaunch lio_sam_lo run_localize.launch